-CONTACT: GREG SCHWARZ, 603/675-2175 EXT.
-107
+CONTACT: Kerstin Burlingame, 603/675-2175

-Announcement of Sixth Annual Star Party at Saint-Gaudens National Historic Site
+Announcement of Tenth Annual Star Party at Saint-Gaudens National Historical Parl

-Cornish, NH: On Saturday September 5, 2015, Saint-Gaudens National Historic Site will host our sixth annual Star Party in partnership with the Springfield Telescope Makers (STM) of the Stellafane Observatory in Springfield, Vermont.
-The event will be held at Saint-Gaudens NHS in Cornish, New Hampshire, and is free and open to the public.
+Cornish, NH: On Saturday September 7, 2019, Saint-Gaudens National Historical Park will host our ninth annual Star Party in partnership with the Springfield Telescope Makers of the Stellafane Observatory in Springfield, Vermont.
+The event will be held at Saint-Gaudens NHP in Cornish, New Hampshire, and is free and open to the public.
+A rain/cloud date of September 8 has been set in case of inclement weather.

-At 8:00 pm, a talk about the history of astronomy in the Upper Connecticut River Valley will be offered outdoors (weather permitting) in the Shaw Memorial hedge room (bring a blanket or towel for sitting on the grass).
-Following the talk, members of the Springfield Telescope Makers will have a variety of telescopes, many of them handmade, set up on the grounds at the park and will be aiming them at a variety of deep-sky objects such as galaxies, nebulae, star clusters and planets for visitors to explore and enjoy.
+At 8:00 pm, a presentation about astronomy will be offered outdoors (weather permitting) in the Shaw Memorial hedge room (bring a blanket or towel for sitting on the grass).
+At 8:30pm, members of the Springfield Telescope Makers will have a variety of telescopes, many of them handmade, set up on the grounds at the park and will be aiming them at a variety of deep-sky objects such as galaxies, nebulae, star clusters and planets for visitors to explore and enjoy.

-"We are very excited to be hosting this Star Party for the sixth year.
+"We are incredibly happy to be offering this Star Party in partnership with the Springfield Telescope Makers for the tenth straight year.
 Though the northeast United States is one of the most light-polluted areas of the country, residents of the Upper Valley are very fortunate to have wonderful dark skies with hundreds of visible stars to enjoy" said park superintendent Rick Kendall.
 "We hope that this night sky viewing event at the park reveals some of the hidden gems in the dark skies above us that are with us every night but that can only be seen through a telescope.
-The Springfield Telescope Makers are an outstanding local resource for night sky issues and we are very happy to be continuing this partnership with them for the last six years."
+The Springfield Telescope Makers are an outstanding local resource for night sky issues and we are very happy to be continuing this partnership with them for the last nine years."

-In the event of rain or heavy clouds, the night sky viewing will be rescheduled for Sunday, September 6.
+The event may be postponed until September 8 due to rain or excessive clouds (and may be cancelled altogether if both days have uncooperative weather).
 To find out if the event is going forward as scheduled, contact the park at (603) 675-2175 ext.
-106. Updates will also be posted on the Saint-Gaudens National Historic Site Facebook page.
+106. Updates will also be posted on the Saint-Gaudens National Historical Park Facebook page.